Bhargavi84/The-Cook-Book/README.md

 *   As an admin of the website, I want to have Log In functions, that I can have my own profile.
 *   As an admin of the website, I want to add my own recipe and share it with other users from the website.
 *   As an admin of the website, I want to edit my recipe if any discripencies.
-*   As an admin of the website, I want to remove my recipe, if I think that I don't want that others see this recipe.
+*   As an admin of the website, I want to remove my recipe, if I think that I don't want others to see the recipe.
-*   As an admin of the website, I want to have access to edit/remove user's recipes, if I think that the recipe is can not be public.
+*   As an admin of the website, I want to have access to edit/delete user's recipes, if I think that is offensive or sensitive to the public.
-*   As an admin of the website, I want to have the ability to create, edit or remove categories for recipes that will be help users will be easily sorted or found recipes.
+*   As an admin of the website, I want to have the ability to create, edit or delete categories for recipes that will help users to sort and find  recipes.
 *   As an admin of the website, I want to get a confirmation message before deleting a recipe or category.
 *As an admin of the website, I want to have my own profile, that I can find all my recipes.
 *   As an admin of the website, I want to view others user's recipes, to try if image is appropriate to the recipe added.
 *   As an admin of the website, I want to get security features, that if I duplicate a page for some reason and Log Out on one page, that others pages also will be logged out.
 *   As an admin of the website, I want to use the search panel to find recipes by category name, recipe name and ingredient.
-*   As an admin of the website, I want to see social media links, to contact or follow the website on social media.
+*   As an admin of the website, I want to regularly update social media links, to users to contact the website on social media.